meshcloud/meshcloud-docs/docs/meshcloud.payment-methods.md

 Select the Active Payment Method of choice, and optionally a Substitute Payment Method if that is desired.
 Save the meshProject and the payment method(s) will be assigned to the meshProject.

-> Please not expired payment methods can not be assigned to projects anymore and are removed from project when expired.
+> Please note that expired payment methods are removed from all projects automatically upon expiration and can no longer be assigned to any projects.

 ### Applying a Payment Method to a new meshProject